How to Start an LLC in Alabama

 Other Alabama business licenses and permits

-If your LLC is involved in professional services like engineering, architecture, or legal work, you can expect that your business will need some sort of professional licensing.
+If your LLC is involved in professional services like engineering, architecture, or legal work, you will likely need some sort of professional license for your business.
 These types of licenses are usually obtained from the state board that governs the profession.

 If you run a restaurant, bar, or other food service establishment, you’ll need to look into permits from the local health and fire departments.
 If your LLC is involved in construction, all sorts of licensing and zoning permits are going to be necessary as well.
 Even if you run a home-based business, Alabama (or your town, city, or county) may require some sort of home occupation permit.